The Edinburgh International Harp Festival is run by

 The Clarsach Society/Comunn na Clàrsaich.

 Established in 1931 at the close of the National Mòd in Dingwall, the Society’s main aim is to promote the clarsach and its music in Scotland and in the wider world harp community.
-This is done through the ten regional Branches scattered throughout UK and the special interest Wire Branch by organising events, courses and classes to suit the particular needs and enthusiasm of Branch members in each area.
+This is done through regional Branches throughout UK and one special interest Wire Branch by organising events, courses and classes to suit the particular needs and enthusiasm of Branch members in each area.

 One of the most important activities of the Society is to hire good quality harps to members at affordable prices.
 Through this scheme, some of the best-known performers and teachers, many of whom feature in this year’s Festival, were enabled to take their very first steps in successful careers.